Goodness of fit by Neyman-Pearson testing: NPLM vs C-GoF

-Like for any test of hypothesis, or two-sample test, the value of the test statistics variable is not an indicator of the data agreement with the R hypothesis under examination in absolute terms, but only in comparison with the typical values it assumes when the data are truly distributed according to R. A proper probabilistic indicator of the compatibility of the data with R is the p-value \beq \displaystyle {\rm{p}}[t]=\int_{t}^\infty dt^\prime\; p(t^\prime | {\rm{R}})\,, \eeq which accounts for the test statistics variable probability distribution in the R hypothesis, $p(t|{\rm{R}})$.
+Like for any hypothesis test, or two-sample test, the value of the test statistic is not an indicator of the data agreement with the R hypothesis under examination in absolute terms, but only in comparison with the typical values it assumes when the data are truly distributed according to R. A proper probabilistic indicator of the compatibility of the data with R is the p-value \beq \displaystyle {\rm{p}}[t]=\int_{t}^\infty dt^\prime\; p(t^\prime | {\rm{R}})\,, \eeq which accounts for the probability distribution of the test statistic in the R hypothesis, $p(t|{\rm{R}})$.
 In some cases, $p(t|{\rm{R}})$ can be estimated analytically.
 This is not the case in NPLM, and $p(t|{\rm{R}})$ is computed empirically by employing artificial sets of data---called \textit{toy data}---that follow the R distribution by construction.
-The toy data sets are built out of R-distributed samplings, different from those employed to form the reference sample $\reference$.
+The toy data sets are built out of R-distributed data points, different from those employed to form the reference sample $\reference$.

-It is worth noting that the test statistics variable~(\ref{eq:mlr}) features both an explicit dependence on the data $\data$---in the second summation---and an implicit dependence from the fact that the best-fit model $f_\what(x)$ does depend on the data set $\data$, which is used for training.
+It is worth noting that the test statistic~(\ref{eq:mlr}) features both an explicit dependence on the data $\data$---in the second summation---and an implicit dependence from the fact that the best-fit model $f_\what(x)$ does depend on the data set $\data$, which is used for training.
 In order to compute $p(t|{\rm{R}})$ we thus need to first train the model, and next evaluate $t_{\textsc{lr}}$, on each toy data set.
 Also notice that $t_{\textsc{lr}}$ depends, both explicitly and implicitly, also on the reference data set $\reference$.
 We explained in the Introduction that it is expected---and can be verified---that the dependence on the $\reference$ set is weak in the unbalanced limit $\Nreference\gg\Ndata$, as the $\reference$ set provides in this limit a nearly perfect representation of the R hypothesis distribution.
 Nevertheless, the statistical fluctuations of the $\reference$ set are taken into account in our evaluation of $p(t|{\rm{R}})$ by employing toy data sets also for the reference sample.

 There are currently two implementations of NPLM, where the model $f_\w(x)$ is respectively a neural network (NPLM-${\textsc{nn}}$~\cite{DAgnolo:2018cun, DAgnolo:2019vbw,dAgnolo:2021aun}), or it is built with kernel methods (NPLM-${\textsc{km}}$~\cite{Letizia:2022xbe,Grosso:2023ltd}).
 Each implementation comes with a dedicated prescription for the selection of the model, training and regularisation hyper-parameters.
 These prescriptions form an integral part of the NPLM method as they ensure the required balance between the models' flexibility and the need of avoiding overfitting.
 The selected hyper-parameters depend in general on the expected data size $\NRef$, on the reference size $\Nreference$, on the dimensionality of the variable $x$ and ultimately on its distribution in the R hypothesis.
 Therefore, the hyper-parameters need to be selected for the NPLM application to each given GoF setup.
 On the other hand, the hyper-parameters selection does not depend on and it is not optimised for the detection of any specific type of data departure from the reference hypothesis, as appropriate for a GoF method.
 After the hyper-parameters are selected for a given reference hypothesis, the GoF algorithm must run identically on all the data sets that are employed for testing its sensitivity to anomalous data and no a posteriori re-optimisation is allowed.